 Port value on the EVENT page defines which physical port the track's data is sent to when the sequencer is running.
 The default value is "Def.", which means the track gets its port value from another page.
 To get to that page, press MENU + MIDI and select 'Midi Router' on the left LCD.
-The
+The right display will now show the default port on the right edge.

-For the examples in this guide, the default port on the MIDI Router page should be 'OUT1'.
+For the examples in this manual, the default port on the MIDI Router page should be 'OUT1'.